Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 The issue is not that continuity is absent.

-The issue is that continuity is still too informal for infrastructure of this scope and importance.
+The issue is that the current support model is still too informal for infrastructure of this scope and importance.

 ## Risk Profile